AxelOP96/jetbrains/README.md

 It is also important to note that Java supports multiple programming paradigms; you will get to know more about them in these topics.
 Java is primarily an imperative language based on the object-oriented concept: almost every part of a program is an object.
 Therefore, a program itself can be considered as a set of interacting objects.
 Also, it partially supports modern programming paradigms such as generic programming, concurrent programming, functional programming, and some others.(Es importante notar que Java soporta paradigmas de programacion multiple; sabras de ello en los siguientes temas.
 Java es primariamente un lenguaje imperativo basado en el concepto de orientacion a objetos: Casi cada parte de un programa es un objeto.
 A demas, un programa en si mismo puede ser considerado como un conjunto de objetos interactuando.
 Tambien, soporta parcialmente paradigmas de programacion modernos como la programacion generica, programacion concurrente, programacion funcional y muchos otros).

 If you are a beginner in programming, it may be difficult to comprehend all the features of Java right now.
 This is not a bad thing.
 Throughout this set of topics, you will learn about all of these concepts.
 In conclusion, Java is a modern and popular programming language that can be successfully used in almost all domains.(Si sos un principiante en la programacion, deberia ser dificil comprender todas las herramientas de Java ahora mismo.
 Esto no es malo.
-A traves, de varios temas aprenderas sobre todos estos conceptos)
+A traves, de varios temas aprenderas sobre todos estos conceptos.
+En conclusion, Java es un lenguaje de programacion moderno y popular que puede ser usado exitosamente en casi todos los dominios)

 Literals